 It’s true that it won’t do you any good to force lots of keywords into a block of text or onto a page: It looks spammy to Google and isn’t very readable for the user.
 However, you’re not likely to see huge success by simply stabbing in the dark when it comes to choosing your vernacular and lexicon either (i.e. the precise words you use to describe things).

-Find out which terms are being used the most by your target market and then use that term in the H1 tag, in the page title, in the body copy, in image alt tags and anywhere else on the page where it fits naturally.
+Find out which terms are being used the most by your target market and then use those terms in the H1 tag, page title, body copy, image alt tags and anywhere else on relevant pages where they fit naturally.

-Page Titles are the foundation of on-page SEO.
+Page titles are the foundation of on-page SEO.
 They are the clickable links that searchers see in Google search results.
-Each page’s Title should therefore be a description of the precise and unique value users can expect by visiting that precise page over any other in your site.
+Each page’s title should therefore be a description of the precise and unique value users can expect by visiting that page over any other.

-Remember to research different keyphrases for search volumes to ensure you structure your Titles in the best possible way.
+And back to point 1 – remember to research different phrases for search volumes to ensure you structure your titles in the best possible way.
 An example might be making a choice between “web design” and “digital design”.
 They mean essentially the same thing in general discussion and are (to some extent) interchangeable, but they each deliver a very different type of searcher.

 3. Add product descriptions

 If you have an ounce of common sense and even the remotest desire to make your site user-friendly, your product pages will follow a basic template.
 They will all have some combination of navigation links, a sidebar. footer and header info, filters etc.